-In addition to the federal government and New York State programs, there is another option that focuses just on serving residents of Ulster County.
+In addition to the federal government and New York State programs, there is another option from Hudson River Counseling that focuses just on serving residents of Ulster County.
 It will provide assistance to those who need it.
-The organization Hudson Valley Foreclosure Prevention Services is a collaborative effort involving RUPCO, Legal Services of the Hudson Valley, and Hudson River Housing.
+The organization, run by the counseling group, is part of the overall Hudson Valley Foreclosure Prevention Services.
+This is a collaborative effort involving RUPCO, Legal Services of the Hudson Valley, and Hudson River Housing.

 The agency will provide individual foreclosure prevention counseling as well as loss mitigation services to homeowners who are behind on their mortgage or who are facing a foreclosure.
 A homeowner will be assigned a foreclosure counselor to work with.